 Before you have the conversation with your kids, discuss with each other how you will each participate in the conversation.
 Make sure you both are clear about when and where the conversation will happen so that you are both emotionally and mentally prepared.

-Talk to them together.
 When you do tell your children about the divorce, it’s often best that you do it together.
 Although you are talking to them about separating, seeing you together is comforting.
-It says, “we are still your parents.”
+It says, “We are still your parents.”
 “We can still sit together and have important conversations with you.”
 It shows that you are still in control and can create a safe place for them.
 Choose language that shows you support each other, showing them that you can continue to parent them together after the divorce.
 What you say in your talk matters.

 And finally and most importantly, tell your children that you love them.
 They cannot hear it enough.
 Remind them that even if you are splitting up, they are loved and the divorce is not their fault.
 There is nothing they could have done to stop it from happening.